sahilrajput03/sahilrajput03/learn-git.md

 ## Setup your cli to work with multiple github accounts

-*NOTE: You might want to run command `ssh-add ~/.ssh/oanhnn_private_key` if you are doing this on ubuntu (tested no Samaksh Ubuntu).
-Source: [Click here](https://gist.github.com/oanhnn/80a89405ab9023894df7)*

-Step 0: Generate a ssh-key value pair i.e, private and public key.
+Step 1: Generate a ssh-key value pair i.e, private and public key.
 Refer my own notes:  [Click here](generate-ssh-key-pairs.md)

-Step 1: First add your **public key** to github account you want access to.
+Step 2: First add your **public key** to github account you want access to.

-Step 2: Then add entry correspondingly like below to your `~/.ssh/config` file -
+Step 3: Then add entry correspondingly like below to your `~/.ssh/config` file -

 ```bash
 HOST github.com